bustyAI/bustyAI/README.md

 :computer: Coming from a small farming town in the central valley named Delano, I did not have much exposure to STEM related topics.
 This is why in the future I hope to teach computer science at low income schools.
 To be able to give those students an opportunity to be exposed to more than just agriculture and farming, I want to be able to help them develop their own interests rather than whats given to them.

 ## Projects
+- Interstellar Disaster: For this project passengers have been transported into another dimension, and it is our job to create multiple machine learning models to predict which passengers have been transported.
+Can we rescue all the passengers? [:space_invader:](https://github.com/bustyAI/Interstellar-Disaster) **<-- click to find out**

 - Movie project: Gathered data from tmdb and imdb in order to analyze what makes a great movie.
 Is it budget, revenue, or MPAA rating? [:movie_camera:](https://github.com/bustyAI/Movie-Project) **<-- click me and find out**

 - Cat Classifier: I have 5 Cats, so I decided to build a muliticlass classification model that will predict each of my cats by name! (in pytorch btw)